 The drive has one read/write head for each data surface.
+There are two read/write heads for the Maverick 270AT and four for the Maverick 540AT.
 The signal path for the read channel begins at the read/write heads.
 As the magnetic flux transitions recorded on a disk pass under the head, they generate low amplitude, differential output voltages.
 These read signals pass from the read/write head to the flex circuit's read preamplifier, which amplifies the signal.
 Preamplification occurs on the flex circuit because of its close proximity to the heads (preserving the high signal-to-noise ratio).